Investigations on particle DArk MAtter and other rare processes with highly radiopure scintillators @ Gran Sasso

 (group leader: Prof. R. Bernabei)

-DAMA is an observatory for rare processes, based on the
+DAMA is an observatory for rare processes,

-developments and use of highly radiopure scintillators.
+developing and using highly radiopure scintillators.

 It has also been a pioneer activity in the direct investigation of